SBSsbs/Sentiment-analysis-project/README.md

 # Sentiment-analysis-project
-This proect is proposed to analyse sentiment for Tunisian dialect
+In this project it is proposed to analyze sentiment analysis for Tunisian dialect